Sebastien-VZN/auroria_link/README.md

 ## 🤝 Contributing & Feedback

-As a beta version, this project thrives on community feedback.
-If you encounter a bug, have a feature request, or want to contribute, please feel free to open an issue on the repository.
+This is a beta.
+If you run into a bug, have a feature suggestion, or want to contribute, open an issue on the repository — feedback is read and acted on.

 ---